nikhil27gargeya/nikhil27gargeya.github.io/os.md

 A byte a the minimum addressable unit.
 1 byte is 8 bits.
 The reason that pointers are 8 bytes on 64 bit architecture is because they need to store a 64 bit memory address 8 x 8 = 62.
 On the other hand, pointers are 4 bytes on 32 bit architecture because they only need to store a 32 bit memory address 8 x 4 = 32.

 Size of data types (depends on the language)
-char: 1 byte in C because the binary representation can fit into 1 byte (ASCII needs 7 bits to encode) unsigned char: stores non negative values, also 1 byte in C
+char: 1 byte in C because the binary representation can fit into 1 byte (ASCII needs 7 bits to encode).
+ASCII (American standard code for information interchange) has 0 through 127 which is 128 characters. unsigned char: stores non negative values, also 1 byte in C
 short: 2 bytes or 16 bits
 long: 4 bytes or 32 bits